Tuscany is not in a hurry.

 Via dei Conti, 8r

 That said, if you’d like to plan one stellar, lowkey meal while you’re in Florence, Konnubio is it.
 The décor abounds with greenery and lowlighting, providing a soothing, elegant feel.
-The perfect table for two allows just enough privacy but still provides perfect views of the restaurant.
+The perfect table for two allows just enough privacy but still provides peeking views of the restaurant.

 The menu is Italian with a twist: interesting ingredients provide delightful flavor combinations.
-The attentive staff will ask the right questions to provide perfect wine pairings as well.
+The attentive staff will ask the right questions to provide exacting wine pairings as well.
 From front to finish, Konnubio is a memorable experience.

 Borgo Santa Croce, 6